KDOT begins to break ground on passing lanes in SW Kansas

 Friday, KDOT officials announced construction will begin after a four-year delay because of cut funding.

-Three miles east of Liberal, KDOT will be adding a four lane express passway that goes on for several miles and with a 29 percent increase in truck traffic it has officials focusing creating safer roads.
+Three miles east of Liberal, KDOT will be adding a four lane express passway that goes on for several miles and with a 29% increase in truck traffic it has officials focusing creating safer roads.

 Officials said there were 423 accidents in Seward County alone, which motivated them to fix the busiest area.
 They expect the project to be completed near the end of 2021, with the hopes to someday have four lanes all the way to Wichita.